FrancescoZumo/valence-arousal-video-estimation/README.md

 For evaluating our method we also used the continuous LIRIS-ACCEDE dataset (see previous link) and the AGAIN dataset: https://again.institutedigitalgames.com/

-More details can be found in the thesis manuscript (TODO link once article/thesis is published)
+More details can be found in the thesis manuscript: https://www.politesi.polimi.it/handle/10589/210809

 ## Usage